Mustard2/Simplicage-Documentation/docs/source/limitations.rst

 Limitations
 -----------

-* cages can be selected only using a bone as selection.
+* Cages can be selected only using a bone as selection.
 We are currectly discussing the implementation of cages generation from vertex group.

 Known Bugs
 ----------